Authority Bloggers are best placed to ride out economic turbulence. This is something I have repeated on webinars and interviews for years.

 Can I stand by this statement as the economy turns and churns?

 OK, there are never any guarantees, but there are several factors that make me believe this.

-- Authority means top of mind – When you become the go-to person you get the pick of opportunities, deals and customers.
-You know in any market there is a minority who gets the lion share, you want to be first pick rather than the end of the queue.
+- Authority means top of mind – When you become the go-to person you get the pick of opportunities, deals, and customers.
+You know in any market there is a minority who gets the lion’s share, you want to be the first pick rather than the end of the queue.

 - Online means low overheads – Just being online rather than off means you have potentially lower overheads, but being an Authority Blogger means you don’t need inventory, real estate, or many of the staffing costs, but can still make the same profit or more.
 The surprising and hidden benefit is online authority leads to more offline deals!

 - Ideal for diversified income – If you have all your profit eggs in one revenue basket then you are at risk, an Authority Blogger has multiple streams of income, from your own products and services to selling leads and affiliate products.
 That’s before traditional direct income.
 On top of this, an Authority Blogger can keep adding income streams, ProBlogger style, that build authority further.

 - Visibility means fewer marketing costs – Do you want to be paying by the click to achieve visibility or do you want people to naturally turn to you because everybody knows you are the place to go?
 Search engines love an authority too, no SEO tricks necessary.

 - Community means more sustainable and scalable traffic – Build a loyal and engaged audience and it doesn’t matter what happens, they will keep returning to you.
 On the other hand, look at the screams of dismay every time Google shrugs!
 Don’t be caught out by shifts in search engine algorithms, build your own defensible and receptive audience.